What is synchronous replication?

 Synchronous replication vs. asynchronous replication

-Synchronous replication products usually write data to primary storage and the replica simultaneously.
+Synchronous replication products write data to primary storage and the replica simultaneously.
 That way, the primary copy and the replica always remain synchronized.
 Asynchronous replication products write data to primary storage first and then copy the data to the replica, so there is a delay before data is copied to a secondary site.

 For both data replication techniques, a storage array on Site A will send acknowledgement of the transaction to the host on Site A. Where the two techniques differ is the order of events that take place after the host sends the transaction to the local storage array.